The CCSF | Cybantage

 ⚖️ Legal Architecture

 The privilege wrapper is not a product feature.
-It is the infrastructure that makes the findings defensible.
+It is the infrastructure that makes the findings defensible — and we built it because we have seen what happens without it.

 Request a Consultation →

-• Qualified outside counsel retained before any Stage 2A activity begins
+• Qualified outside counsel retained before Stage 2A activity begins

 • Industry-specific engagement letters for healthcare and financial services

-• All LDI instruments and 2B deliverables prepared at direction of legal counsel
+• LDI instruments and 2B deliverables prepared at direction of legal counsel

 • Annual re-evaluation cycle covered under same privilege structure